getgauge/gauge-python/docs/source/getting-started.rst

 Examples
 ~~~~~~~~

-- gauge-example-python_: This project serves as an example for writing Automation using Gauge.
+- gauge-example-python_: This project serves as an example for writing automation using Gauge.
 It uses selenium and various Gauge/Gauge-Python features.
 For more details, Check out the repository_.

 .. _gauge-example-python: https://github.com/kashishm/gauge-example-python
 .. _repository: https://github.com/kashishm/gauge-example-python